Japan's ispace attempts world's first commercial moon landing | KRDO

 The Google-sponsored competition was scrapped in 2018 — but ispace was among the companies that chose to continue pursuing the mission.

-ispace's future plans include a mission to retrieve lunar soil samples on behalf of NASA -- its Artemis program involves the use of commercial lunar landers to explore the lunar surface.
+That same year, the Indian Space and Research Organisation (ISRO) lost contact with a lunar lander shortly before it was slated to touch down on the moon.
+Communications with the spacecraft were never regained, and images from NASA’s Lunar Reconnaissance Orbiter later revealed the crash site and final resting place of the mission.

-The company is relying on the European Space Agency to provide key communications with its robotic lunar lander, the agency noted in a press release.
+The company is relying on the ESA to provide key communications with its robotic lunar lander, the agency noted in a press release.